-Grains (also known as starches) make up foods such as bread, pasta, rice, cereal, and tortillas.
-Grains provide iron, B vitamins, and other nutrients the body needs to function.
+Grains make up foods such as bread, pasta, rice, cereal, and tortillas.
+Grains are also known as starches.
+They provide iron, magnesium, B vitamins, and other nutrients the body needs to function.
 And they give your body fiber, which helps digestion.
-Fiber also helps you manage your weight, because it's low in calories but fills you up.
+Fiber also helps you manage your weight because it's low in calories but fills you up.

 Whole grains are chock full of fiber.
 And they're not processed much, so they keep most of their nutrients.
 Make at least half the grains you eat whole grains.
 Good choices include:

 Any bread or breakfast cereal that lists a whole grain such as whole wheat or whole rolled oats as the first ingredient.
 Ingredients are listed from most to least.
 So if a whole grain is first, you know the food has a lot of it.